 Delaware’s treatment of retirement income is the primary difference between Delaware income and federal adjusted gross income.
 Social Security income is not taxable.
 Income from a pension, up to $2000, is also not subject to state income tax in Delaware.

 In addition to tax credits previously discussed, Delaware offers other tax credits.
 Income from U.S. investments, like U.S. Bonds, is not taxable at the state level in Delaware.
 Delaware also offers a personal credit.
 The personal credit is $110 for every exemption claimed on federal income tax return.
 For example, if you claim yourself, your spouse, and three dependents, your total personal credit would be $550 (5 x $110).
 Additional personal credits of $110 may be claimed if you or your spouse are 60 or over.

 If you have questions about Delaware state taxes, post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.